 Cycle training is a very effective way to encourage more people of all ages, backgrounds and abilities to cycle.
 It boosts skills and confidence, particularly in imperfect conditions, and teaches the rules of the road.

 Brenda was keen to join in one of the local led rides; the only problem was, she’d never ridden a bike before!
-Through the help of CTC’s Ross Adams, she’s now riding a bike and cycling with her family.
+Through the help of Cycling UK’s Ross Adams, she’s now riding a bike and cycling with her family.

 The revised National Standard; Teaching New Cyclists; a call to ban BMXs; drivers and cyclists cooperate; Victorian cycle skills; second sight; map your services; and a Birmingham hospital's cycle safety scheme.

-Inspired by the phrase 'putting the shoe on the other foot', CTC Cycling Devleopment Officer Javed Saddique is planning to deliver cycle training to professional drivers in Reading in an effort to get them to understand how road conditions affect cyclists.
+Inspired by the phrase 'putting the shoe on the other foot', Cycling UK Cycling Devleopment Officer Javed Saddique is planning to deliver cycle training to professional drivers in Reading in an effort to get them to understand how road conditions affect cyclists.

 Sign up and be the first to hear inspirational stories, views and news from Cycling UK.